 Caresse Jackman - Hired at WSMV

 In Caresses’ word: “Working in news is something that I adore and cherish.
 For me, it’s rewarding...not because you get recognized...or because my stories may receive lots of clicks online.
-It’s the feeling that I get when I know someone who reached out to me was moved to tears knowing that finally someone is listening to them.
+It’s the feeling that I get when I know someone who reached out to me was moved to tears knowing that finally, someone is listening to them.
 It’s when people stop me and remember a story that I did or uncovered.
-That, to me, is why we need good journalist.
+That, to me, is why we need good journalists.
 That’s our purpose.
-It’s the reason why I enjoy telling stories, uncovering the truth and looking out for the thousands of viewers I serve.
-It’s that passion and mission that I remember every single time I enter the newsroom, pick up a microphone, voice my track and appear live on TV.”
+It’s the reason why I enjoy telling stories, uncovering the truth, and looking out for the thousands of viewers I serve.
+It’s that passion and mission that I remember every single time I enter the newsroom, pick up a microphone, voice my track, and appear live on TV.”